Fles/starship-enterprise/README.md

         - left arrow
         - right arrow
     - brake
-        - space (lose all warp levels speed, it also lock speed)
+        - space (you will lose all warp levels, it also lock speed)

 - mobile browser
     - move